Investing can be intimidating. But you’ve got to do it. It’s your ticket to building real wealth. And making your money work for you.

 Investing is how your bank account has babies.
 Basically, you buy an asset — which could be stocks, bonds, real estate, art, even fancy sneakers — where it (hopefully) makes a profit.
 Then cash out.
 The goal is to end up with more money than when you started.

 You’re not wrong.
 There’s no guarantee that you won’t lose any money you invest.
 But NOT investing is risky, too.
 Because inflation.
 That’s the gradual increase in what it costs to buy everyday items (think: food, clothes) over time.
 It’s why the price you pay on a new car is much higher than what your grandparents paid for a set of wheels 20 years ago.

 Typically, the bigger the risk, the bigger the reward, er, return you may get.
 Ask any Bitcoin investor.
 On the other hand, there’s bonds — generally considered safe, but not very rewarding.
 Stocks are in the middle.
 They’re thought of as one of the best ways to invest for the long term.

-The stock market loves to keep things interesting, so other things affect stock prices, too...from geopolitical drama to tweets from the prez.
+The stock market loves to keep things interesting, so other things affect stock prices, too...from geopolitical drama to tweets from politicians or business leaders.
 Fortunately, the stock market has a reputation for comebacks.
 Historically, the S&P 500 index (that’s a collection of 500 big US company stocks) has gained an average of 10% per year.
 Yes, that includes big down years like during the Great Recession.
 So if you can stick it out, the odds of making money in the long run by investing in stocks are in your favor.